6.3.3 |

 not; and if so, whether that doctrine is a religion or not; and

-if so, whatever that religion might be; and if not so, whatever
+if so, whatever that religion may be; and if not so, whatever

-that nonreligious denominational doctrine might be.
+that nonreligious denominational doctrine may be.
 The religious

 liberty which excludes nonreligious denominational doctrines or